- What Does the “EXCEPTION_ACCESS_VIOLATION” Error Mean on Windows 10/11?

 If your computer is heavily infected with malware, it can corrupt your memory system and cause this error to appear.
 You should perform a thorough and detailed security scan if you have noticed suspicious behavior on your computer.

-Fix 2: Update your Windows
+Fix 2: Update Windows

-Updating Windows can resolve the “Access Violation at Address” issue by providing bug fixes, security patches, and updated system files that might solve compatibility issues or repair problematic system files causing the error.
+Updating Windows can resolve the “Access violation at address” issue by providing bug fixes, security patches, and updated system files that might solve compatibility issues or repair problematic system files causing the error.
+Here’s a detailed step-by-step guide on how to update Windows 11:

-- In the Settings app, click on the Windows Update tab located in the left-hand pane.
+Windows key + Ito open the Settings app. - In the Settings app, click on the Windows Update tab located in the left-hand pane.

 - Click the Check for updates button.
 Windows will start searching for available updates.